mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 behaviors in a few parameters that are exchanged inside packets.

-In this document, we propose a different approach to specify and implement protocol to better address the extensibility requirement.
+In this document, we propose a different approach to specify and implement protocols to better address the extensibility requirement.
 We focus on the QUIC protocol in this document, but similar ideas could be applied to other IETF protocols or networking systems.
 We leverage the recent results in extending operating system kernels {{eBPF}} or web-browsers {{WebAssembly}} with